 North Berwick is a picturesque seaside town that happens to be a 30-minute train journey from Edinburgh.
-Take a stroll along the beach with an ice cream cone, dip your toes in the retro paddling pools, or embark on a boat trip around the famous bird settlement, the Bass Rock.
-Bird enthusiasts can delight in exploring the Sea Bird Centre too.
-Walk down the main street and absorb all the little shops, coffee spots and bustling pubs.
-Sign up for paddle boarding on the water and venture to the top of the North Berwick Law to find the whale jawbone replica.
-Don’t leave without a visit to Steampunk, an industrial chic eatery and coffee roasters with delights galore.
+Take a stroll along the beach with an ice cream cone, dip your toes in the retro paddling pools or embark on a boat trip around the famous bird settlement, the Bass Rock.
+Bird enthusiasts can delight in exploring the Scottish Seabird Centre too.
+Walk down the main street and absorb all the quirky shops, quaint coffee spots and bustling pubs.
+Sign up for paddle boarding on the water and venture to the top of the North Berwick Law to find the famous replica whale jawbone.
+Don’t leave without a visit to Steampunk, an industrial chic eatery and coffee roasters.

 Determined to find the Holy Grail?
 Aren’t we all.
 Channel your inner Tom Hanks or Audrey Tautou and head to Roslin, a small town on the outskirts of Edinburgh.
 Have a spot of lunch at an authentic old-timey Scottish pub and take a tour of the famous holy ground, Rosslyn Chapel.
-Marvel at the architecture of this 15th century church, feel the serenity inside, and try to decipher the Apprentice Pillar and intricate carvings.
+Marvel at the architecture of this 15th-century chapel, feel the serenity inside and try to decipher the Apprentice Pillar and intricate carvings.
 Take a tour from the vivacious guides (it is absolutely worthwhile) and make sure to explore the enchanting Roslin Glen that surrounds the area.

 St Andrews may be a golf and student paradise, but it is also a dream location for a 24-hour getaway!
 This former royal burgh and parish is filled with tonnes of quaint old pubs and local shops.
-The Adamson, Vine Leaf, and Rocca are all worthy of attention, so make sure to indulge in fantastic food and enjoy the finer things in life.
-Explore the grounds of the renowned University of St Andrews (the oldest university in Scotland), take a lovely stroll along Lade Braes Walk, and recuperate in the Kohler Waters Spa at The Old Course Hotel.
-Movie buffs can experience West Sands Beach, the location for the opening scene of Chariots of Fire.
+The Adamson, Vine Leaf and Rocca are all worthy of attention, so make sure to indulge in fantastic food and enjoy the finer things in life.
+Explore the grounds of the renowned University of St Andrews (the oldest university in Scotland), take a lovely stroll along Lade Braes Walk and recuperate in the Kohler Waters Spa at the Old Course Hotel.
+Movie buffs can visit West Sands beach, the location for the opening scene of Chariots of Fire (1981).

-Wemyss Bay, a 19th century village situated in the west central Lowlands on the coast of the Firth of Clyde, is the epitome of all things beautiful.
+Wemyss Bay, a 19th-century village situated in the west central Lowlands on the coast of the Firth of Clyde, is the epitome of all things beautiful.
 Appreciate the marvellous architecture of the railway station, which happens to be one of the most superb railway buildings in Scotland.
-All aboard the ferry to Rothesay on the Isle Of Bute, and enjoy the views.
+Board the ferry to Rothesay on the Isle of Bute and enjoy the views.
 As weird as it may sound, do make a pit stop at the Victorian toilets.
 They happen to be rather unique!
 For sure, this majestic land is a place of escape where minds can be healed and souls revived.

 Pack your compass and a picnic, and prepare to venture off the map.
 The mystifying Lammermuir Hills form a natural boundary between the Borders and Lothian.
 Delight in a break from concrete jungles, the hustle and bustle of town life and busy schedules.
 Embrace this remote location and enjoy the sweet sound of nature.
 The heather on the hills is a vision and a playground for landscape photographers.
-Pretend to be James Bond in Skyfall, tour the meandering Scottish roads, and attempt to spot the elusive grouse that frequent the area.
+Tour the meandering Scottish roads and attempt to spot the elusive grouse that frequent the area.
 Most of all, soak up this raw and undulating land of Scotland.
-If the picnic ceased to satisfy, drive to the nearby wee village of Gifford and delight in some Scottish pub grub at the Goblin or Tweedale Arms Hotel.
+If a picnic isn’t your thing, drive to the nearby wee village of Gifford and delight in some Scottish pub grub at the Goblin Ha’ or Tweedale Arms Hotel.